allenai/allenact/docs/installation/installation-allenact.md

 1. The main framework and one or more of the available plugins.
 1. The entire library, e.g. for development of more advanced features like a new training algorithm.

+Additionally, we also provide instructions to pip install from github.

 #### Standalone framework

 ```bash